yli3/GetData_CourseProject/CodeBook.md

 Full details of sensor parameters and calculation steps may be found in the `features_info.txt` file included in the source Human Activity Recognition dataset.

-The following naming convention is used for the 66 measures:
+The following naming convention is used for the 66 measures in our output data:

     prefix + component + units + .type. + stat